 What benefit has Kineret shown during the studies?

-The first study showed that certain doses of Kineret were more effective than placebo in reducing the symptoms of rheumatoid arthritis.
+The first study in rheumatoid arthritis showed that certain doses of Kineret were more effective than placebo in reducing the symptoms of the disease.
 However, because of the way the study was designed, the results were considered insufficient to support the use of the medicine on its own.

 What is the risk associated with Kineret?

-Kineret should not be used in people who may be hypersensitive (allergic) to anakinra, to any of the other ingredients or to proteins produced by Escherichia coli (a type of bacterium).
-Kineret should not be used in patients who have severe problems with their kidneys.
-The use of Kineret with tumour-necrosis-factor (TNF) antagonists (other medicines used in rheumatoid arthritis) is not recommended.
+Kineret must not be used in people who are hypersensitive (allergic) to anakinra, to any of the other ingredients, or to proteins produced by Escherichia coli (a type of bacterium).
+Kineret must not be used in patients who have severely reduced kidney function and must not be started in patients who have neutropenia (low levels neutrophils, a type of white blood cell that fights infection).
+The use of Kineret with tumour necrosis factor (TNF) antagonists (other medicines used in rheumatoid arthritis) is not recommended.

 Why has Kineret been approved?

 The Committee for Medicinal Products for Human Use (CHMP) decided that Kineret’s benefits are greater than its risks for the treatment of the signs and symptoms of rheumatoid arthritis in combination with methotrexate, in patients with an inadequate response to methotrexate alone.
 The Committee recommended that Kineret be given marketing authorisation.
 Given the rapid effect and the fact that there were no new safety concerns, the Committee also considered that the benefits outweighed the risks in patients with CAPS.

 What measures are being taken to ensure the safe use of Kineret?